Maharam's Synagogue

-Maharam's Synagogue was a synagogue in Lublin, Poland, which was located on a no-longer-existing Jateczna 3 Street.
-The synagogue was a part of synagogical complex in Podzamcze.
+The Maharam's Synagogue was a former Orthodox Jewish congregation and synagogue, that was part of synagogical complex in Podzamcze, located at 3 Jateczna Street, in Lublin, in the Lublin Voivodeship of Poland.
+Designed in the Renaissance style and completed in the late 16th or early 17th centuries, the synagogue served as a house of prayer, with several interruptions due to desecration and partial destruction, until World War II when it was destroyed by Nazis in 1942.

 History

-Maharam's Synagogue was built near the end of the 16th or in the beginning of the 17th century, as a building clinging to the southern wall of Maharshal's Synagogue.
+Maharam's Synagogue was built near the end of the 16th or in the beginning of the 17th centuries, as a building clinging to the southern wall of Maharshal's Synagogue.
 The synagogue was named in honour of Lublin's rector and rabbi, Meir Lublin, who was also referred to as Maharam.
 The synagogue was purposed for officiating shabbat.
-The two synagogues could seat 3000 prayers combined.
+The two synagogues could seat 3,000 worshippers combined.

 It is likely that sessions of the Council of Four Lands took place within the synagogue.
 During Cossack-Muscovite invasion on Lublin in 1655, the aggressors burnt the building down although it was quickly rebuilt.
 During the subsequent years the building was neglected and not renovated and in 1854, after the night of Yom Kippur, the ceiling gave away.
 In 1866, a long renovation was finally completed.
 Of the old building, only the outline of the external wall is left.

-During the interwar period due to bad technical condition, an extensive recondition was planned, however, the Second World War broke those plans.
+During the interwar period due to bad technical condition, an extensive recondition was planned, however, World War II broke those plans.
 During the war, Nazi administration ordered to close the synagogue for worship purposes.
 Inside, existed a shelter for the poor, refugees, displaced persons.
 After the disposal of Lublin Ghetto, the synagogue with whole synagogical complex was blown up.

 After the war, for a few years the ruins of the building weren't touched.
 In 1954, on order of the city's administration, they were dismantled because of building a new street, Aleja Tysiąclecia.
 There's a granite memorial, on which is written an expression in Polish, Yiddish and Hebrew languages.

 In 2007, on initiative of Ośrodek Brama Gordzka-Teatr NN, a 3D model of Maharshal's and Maharam's Synagogues was created, after six months of work by Krzysztof Mucha.

 Architecture

 The brick building was erected on the plan of elongated square in west–east direction in renaissance style.
-For the entry, one had to use staircase located in the Maharshal's Synagogue.
+Entry was via a staircase located in the Maharshal's Synagogue.